-Most CFRD patients don’t know they are diabetic until the disease is diagnosed.
-For this reason, CF care guidelines for CFRD recommend that people with CF, ages 10 and older, undergo an oral glucose tolerance test every year.
+Most CFRD patients do not know they have diabetes until the disease is diagnosed.
+For this reason, CF care guidelines for CFRD recommend that people with CF undergo an oral glucose tolerance test every year starting at age 10.

 How is CFRD treated?